lunzheng-li/gender-discrimination-hiring/README.md

 Please find the paper [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4199754).

-To make sense of the explainations below, you may want to check the experimental desgin part of the paper first.
+To make sense of the explanations below, you may want to check the experimental desgin part of the paper first.

 ## `gender51job`